Conservative Christian leader Pat Robertson steps down after 55 years of hosting ‘The 700 Club’

-A spokesperson for CBN said Friday’s anniversary would be an “appropriate” time to change leadership of the show.
+A spokesperson for CBN said Friday’s anniversary was an “appropriate” time to change the leadership of the show.
 Robertson suffered an embolic stroke in 2018.

-Robertson “looks forward to devoting his energy and experience full-time to helping train and equip members of the 11,000-strong student body of Regent University as they are preparing to become “Christian Leaders to Change the World,” said a news release from CBN.
+Robertson “looks forward to devoting his energy and experience full-time to helping train and equip members of the 11,000-strong student body of Regent University as they are preparing to become ‘Christian Leaders to Change the World,’” said a news release from CBN.

 Robertson founded both the network and the university, which are based in Virginia Beach.

-An ordained Southern Baptists minister, Pat Robertson has for decades been an influential leader among evangelical Christians, in particular those who are charismatic or Pentecostal, which means their worship is more experiential and might include healing services and speaking in tongues.
+An ordained Southern Baptist minister, Robertson has for decades been an influential leader among evangelical Christians, in particular those who are charismatic or Pentecostal, which means their worship is more experiential and might include healing services and speaking in tongues.

 A horn-wearing ‘shaman.’
 A cowboy evangelist.
 For some, the Capitol attack was a kind of Christian revolt.

-He did that through media, legal and political movements.
-Those included CBN, which was the first 24/7, U.S. Christian television station and now broadcasts news, children’s programming and other features to about a million viewers in 174 countries.
-He founded the conservative Christian Regent, which aimed to bring his worldview more into high levels of politics and policy; the American Center for Law & Justice, an organization that is seen as often being in opposition to the American Civil Liberties Union, and came in third in the 1988 GOP presidential primary, after Bob Dole and George H.W.
+He has done so through media, legal and political movements.
+Those include CBN, which was the first 24/7, U.S. Christian television station and now broadcasts news, children’s programming and other features to about 1 million viewers in 174 countries.
+He founded the conservative-Christian Regent University, which aims to bring his worldview into top levels of politics and policy, and the American Center for Law and Justice, an organization that is seen as often being in opposition to the American Civil Liberties Union.
+And he came in third in the 1988 GOP presidential primary race, after Bob Dole and George H.W.
 Bush.

-Robertson for decades was a go-to for world leaders looking to reach conservative Protestants, and he interviewed presidents Jimmy Carter, Ronald Reagan, Gerald Ford, George H.W.
-Bush, and Donald Trump, as well as leaders of countries including Israel, China, South Africa, Vietnam and much of Latin America.
+Robertson for decades was a go-to for world leaders looking to reach conservative Protestants, and he interviewed Presidents Jimmy Carter, Ronald Reagan, Gerald Ford, George H.W.
+Bush and Donald Trump, as well as leaders of countries including Israel, China, South Africa and Vietnam and nations in much of Latin America.

-In recent years Robertson has shown the conflicts in being a conservative evangelical leader in the era of Donald Trump.
+In recent years Robertson has shown the conflicts in being a conservative evangelical leader in the era of Trump.

 Some Christian nationalists are fueling their movement with opposition to coronavirus vaccines and mask mandates